-- ▶ Remove screws (5) from holder (6). - ▶ Remove holder 6. - Remove breather hose 4 from the top of the battery. - Pull the battery out of the seat base until the negative clamp can be released and removed. - Disconnect the negative clamp from negative terminal 3. - Remove the negative clamp in such a way that the battery cable terminal no longer touches negative terminal (3).
+- Remove breather hose 4 from the top of the battery. - Pull the battery out of the seat base until the negative clamp can be released and removed. - ► Disconnect the negative clamp from negative terminal 3. - Remove the negative clamp in such a way that the battery cable terminal no longer touches negative terminal (3).